mongodb/snooty-parser/HACKING.md

   * `types.py`
   * `util.py`

-### Frontends
+### Drivers

-Snooty *frontends* instantiate a parser and use it to interact with reStructuredText and YAML files, and to create output artifacts and report diagnostics.
+Snooty *drivers* instantiate a parser and use it to interact with reStructuredText and YAML files, and to create output artifacts and report diagnostics.

-These frontends instantiate a `parser.Project` object.
+These drivers instantiate a `parser.Project` object.

 #### `main.py`